Vegan Protein Sources

 However, vegans do need to eat a varied diet of high quality plant foods in order to get enough of the amino acids the body needs to have a healthy supply of complete protein.

-Interesting Fact about Vegan Protein: There is a new book out called the "Crazy, Sexy Diet" which is written by a woman who became a vegan after being diagnosed with an untreatable and rare form of cancer.
+Interesting Fact about Vegan Protein: There is a book that has been out for a while called the "Crazy, Sexy Diet" which is written by a woman who became a vegan after being diagnosed with an rare and untreatable form of cancer.
 Click here to read a review of this book.

-Click here to go from Vegan Protein page to Healthy Eating Support home page.
+Click here to go from Vegan Protein page to Vegetarian Nutrition page.